esinarta/Spacestagram/README.md

 https://esinarta.github.io/Spacestagram/

 ## Description
 Spacestagram is a React app that fetches and displays images from NASA's Astronomy Picture of the Day API.
 Images are presented with their title, copyright information, date, and explanation.
-Other features include liking/un-liking photos, loading indication, infinite scrolling, and toggling between light/dark themes.
+Other features include liking/un-liking photos, loading state indication, infinite scrolling, and toggling between light/dark themes.

 ## Installation Instructions